UjeNeTORT/rvsim/README.md

-It basically says that it started executing at some PC, prints a trace of all decoded instructions it executed and upon encountering an unknown one it stops the execution and prints its PC.
+It basically says that it started executing at some PC, prints a trace of all decoded instructions it executed and upon encountering `ebreak` it stops the execution and prints its PC.

-(I will rework the exiting logic soon)
+(if instruction is unknown execution also stops)

 ## `.bstate` ???
 > Let me clarify what `.bstate` is: